Who is Moula?

 - comply with our obligations under Australian law, including under the Privacy Act and the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).

-- if you apply for a loan through our referral program, to administer that program
+- if you apply for a loan through any of our referral programs, to administer those programs.

 Disclosure to and by credit reporting bodies.